 Last Updated on

 Every hormone in our bodies has a specific purpose, and it is usually when these hormones go haywire that we find ourselves with problems.
-A woman experiences hormonal changes a lot throughout her life, and these changes are magnified during pregnancy.
+A woman experiences hormonal changes throughout her life, and these changes are magnified during pregnancy.
 A hormone called prolactin is one that plays an important role in fertility and conception.
 If your prolactin levels are abnormal, you are most likely to have trouble conceiving.

 What Is Prolactin?